Khorlane/HolyQuestGo/Doc/Status.md

 # Introduction

-This document's purpose is to document the progress of the OMugs project.
+This historical document's purpose is to document the early progress of the OMugs project.
 Most of the components listed are also game commands, exceptions are components like 'logon players', which refer to the code that handles a player's from initial connection state to the 'ready to play' state.